yangmichaely/chatroom/README.md

 # chatroom
-my attempt at reviewing some os concepts
+quick thing i did to review some os concepts